 Then I added — “’Send for Haym Salomon” — even the Father of his country needed funding — and he knew where to turn.

 Here is an invitation to those conservatives who can write checks to fund a much-needed communications revolution from sea to shining sea.
-Wealthy donors need to start exercising a little critical thinking, and stop supporting organizations that don’t have a vision and start funding those that do such as IFI and IFA.
+Wealthy donors need to start exercising a little critical thinking, and stop supporting organizations that don’t have a vision and start funding those that do.

 Image credit: Heald Square Monument in Chicago, Illinois.
 It depicts General George Washington, and the two principal financers of the American Revolution, Robert Morris and Haym Salomon.
 (If Leftists win, expect monuments to George Soros in the future.)